 5) If you are referencing a frequency, please state whether it is AM, FM, USB, or LSB.

-If the Chatbox is used improperly/spammed, the admins will turn it off for everyone.
-We don't want that to happen, so please behave.
+If the Chatbox is used improperly the admins will turn it off for everyone.
+We don't want that- let's use it wisely.